mcosorio/heroscribe/README.md

 Changes in HeroScribeEnhanced-1.0, by 2011 Jason Allen.

-Using OpenJDK 17 and maven.
+Using JDK 17 and maven.

 Made for home use.